 Our targets cover all three emission scopes and our emissions reduction targets are aligned with the 1.5°C ambition of the Paris Agreement.
-We are currently reviewing
+We are currently reviewing our near-term science-based targets in the

-Demonstrating action

-Reducing our environmental impacts through the delivery of transformational strategies and culture change.
+Demonstrating action Reducing our environmental impacts through the delivery of transformational strategies and culture change.